netobserv/flowlogs-pipeline/README.md

 In addition, along with Prometheus and its ecosystem tools such as Thanos, Cortex etc., FLP provides an efficient scalable multi-cloud solution for comprehensive network analytics that can rely **solely on metrics data-source**.

-Default metrics are documented here [docs/metrics.md](docs/metrics.md).
+Default network metrics are documented here [docs/metrics.md](docs/metrics.md).
+Operational metrics are documented here [docs/operational-metrics.md](docs/operational-metrics.md).

+> note: operational metrics are exported only using prometheus
 <br>
 <br>